 - The mesh is diagonal,

-- The mesh strands are no more than 50 mm (2 inches) apart in both directions,
+- The mesh strands are no more than 50 mm (2 in) apart in both directions,

 - The mesh strands have been woven, welded, or otherwise constructed in such a manner as to be dimensionally stable,